openstack/glance/doc/source/user/formats.rst

 The container format refers to whether the virtual machine image is in a file format that also contains metadata about the actual virtual machine.

-Note that the container format string is not currently used by Glance or other OpenStack components, so it is safe to simply specify **bare** as the container format if you are unsure.
+Note the following:

+1. Glance does not verify that the ``container_format`` image property accurately describes the image data payload.

+2. Do not assume that all OpenStack services can handle all the container formats defined by Glance.

+   Consult the documentation for the service consuming your image to see what container formats the service supports.

 You can set your image's container format to one of the following: